DukeUndergraduateML/Data-Science-Environment-Setup/README.md

 import matplotlib \
 import tqdm

+# Step 5: Jupyter Test and Deactivate Environment
+jupyter notebook (type this in terminal with environment activated) \
+ctrl + c (press these two keys to get terminal prompt back) \
+conda deactivate dsenv (use this to deactivate environment, and then you are free to close your terminal)

-# Step 5: Install and Test R and RStudio
+# Step 6: Install and Test R and RStudio
 Download and Install R: http://archive.linux.duke.edu/cran/ \
-Download and Install RStudio: https://www.rstudio.com/products/rstudio/download/#download

-Open RStudio application from Desktop to verify installation
+Download and Install RStudio: https://www.rstudio.com/products/rstudio/download/#download Open RStudio application from Desktop to verify installation

 # Additional Resources
 Link to Workshop Presentation: \